Hyundai Ioniq 5 review - Interior, design and technology

 Hyundai’s infotainment set-up is superb - the twin displays remind us of high-end Mercedes interiors, with two 12.3-inch screens side-by-side.
 One provides digital dials, the second is a touchscreen for other functions – but there are still real climate controls, so the Hyundai has better usability than rivals such as the Volkswagen ID.4.
 It also looks just as modern and smart, if not more so.

-It’s easy to use, works well with smartphone functions, is responsive and the graphics look sleek.
-The menus are well laid-out, too, so there’s very little to complain about in the Hyundai – except perhaps that only one of the front USB ports works with the smartphone link.
+It’s easy to use, works well with smartphone functions and the graphics look sleek.
+The menus are well laid-out, too, so there’s very little to complain about in the Hyundai – except perhaps that the system is a little bit laggy in its responses, and only one of the front USB ports works with the smartphone link.
+We’re nit-picking though because, overall, the on-board infotainment is very strong.

 In this review